fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 showFullContent = false
 readingTime = true
 hideComments = false
-draft = true
 +++

 Having been a software engineer for years, I had heard about Raspberry Pi computers, and the tinkering people were doing with them.
-Despite the chatter, I didn't have any sort of project in mind, and honestly didn't take the time learn about them.
+Despite the chatter, I didn't have any sort of project in mind, and honestly didn't take the time to learn about them.

 One year when the holiday season began rolling around, the team decided to partake in a "secret santa" gift giving activity.
 Without any better ideas, I put down that I was interesting an a Raspberry Pi.